 Not long after, in hushed tones as if it were to be kept secret, Angie told me, "I think I'm stronger than ever!"

 And so it was.

-Oftentimes when peoples lives are in the midst of drastic changes, climbing suffers.
+Oftentimes when people's lives are in the midst of drastic changes, their climbing suffers.
 Your life was changing direction significantly when you "reemerged" as a bigger, badder, stronger Angie.
 Can you point to any 2 or 3 things as being the most important catalysts for the refocusing?

-With the new crop of young strong girls like the Alex's, were there frustrating times when you felt like maybe your best was behind you?
-Ultimately, how did you block out those doubts long enough to send, or more important, long enough not to abandon "The Automator"?
+With the new crop of young strong girls like the Alex's (Alex Johnson, Alex Puccio), were there frustrating times when you felt like maybe your best was behind you?
+Ultimately, how did you block out those doubts long enough to send, or more importantly, not to abandon [past project] "The Automator"?

 Speaking of competition, you said something interesting in an interview with Pete Ward after the recent ABS Nationals, where you placed 2nd behind Puccio.
-You mentioned a rivalry between the two of you, then said “At least I have a rivalry with her, maybe she doesn’t have a rivalry with me.”
+You mentioned a rivalry between the two of you, then said, “At least I have a rivalry with her, maybe she doesn’t have a rivalry with me.”
 I was pleasantly surprised to hear that come out of a normally reserved Angie.
-Particularly that you could realize that the rivalry is a psychological tool you use, and might not even really exist (though I think it must, unless she is a Jedi).
-Do you purposely use these psychological tools or are they just born of the years of competition?
+Particularly, that you could realize that the rivalry is a psychological tool you use, and might not even really exist, (though I think it must, unless she is a Jedi).
+Do you purposely use these psychological tools or are they just born out of the years of competition?

 Top American climbers seem to have a tough time grasping the concept of being coached, or even following a training schedule.
 What made you decide that having someone help you with your training was a good idea?